mark1688288/Cloudflare-ZeroTrust-Gateway-API-CLI/README.md

-# Cloudflare-ZeroTrust-Gateway-API-CLI

-GitOps CLI for **Cloudflare Zero Trust Gateway** allowlists and blocklists.
+# Cloudflare Zero Trust Gateway GitOps CLI

+Manage **Cloudflare Gateway** allowlists, blocklists, and ASN IP reusable lists from git.

-Files in git are the **desired state**. `compile` fetches sources, folds child domains, and writes a snapshot.
-After you review that snapshot, `apply` aligns Gateway lists and rules whose names start with `gateway-list`.
+Files in git are the **desired state**. `compile` fetches [OISD](https://small.oisd.nl/), [HaGeZi](https://github.com/hagezi/dns-blocklists), and your personal lists, folds child domains, and writes a snapshot.
+After you review that snapshot, `apply` incrementally patches Gateway lists and Allow/Block policies whose names start with `gateway-list`.
 GitHub Actions compiles weekly; **it does not change Cloudflare unless you opt in**.

 Allow is its own Gateway list plus an Allow policy with higher precedence than Block.
 Blocking a parent does not also block a child you have allowed.

+Separately, `asn add` / `asn update` create or refresh Gateway **IP** reusable lists from [MaxMind GeoLite2-ASN](https://dev.maxmind.com/geoip/docs/databases/asn/) (`.mmdb`).
+They never attach a policy — you wire the list in Zero Trust yourself.

 ## Workflow